mollymccollumwx/github-search/README.md

 # Github Search

 ## Description
-This application contains a simple Github search built using vanilla JS.
+This application contains a simple Github search built using vanilla JS and the Github API.
 The user is able to search all repositories by a specific user, or search all the commits/pull requests of a specific repository.

 Please visit the [deployed site](https://xenodochial-hodgkin-e2e142.netlify.app/) to try out Github Search.